$757,325Average Value$386Average Price per Sq Ft8Homes For Sale

 Cars, trains and buses into New York City

 Caldwell doesn’t have its own train station, making neighboring towns like Montclair more attractive to commuters — the Montclair-Boonton rail runs all the way to Penn Station.
 Residents looking to travel into the city can also drive 20 miles along Interstate 280 or take the express bus from the Willowbrook Mall.
 “In the mornings they do what’s called a bus lane where they close the other side of the highway to create an unobstructed route,” says Bolcar.
-Public buses also run up and down Bloomfield Avenue.
+Public buses also run up and down Bloomfield Avenue, providing passage to surrounding neighborhoods.
 Newark Liberty International Airport is about a half-hour from Caldwell, and residents can seek medical care at Cooperman Barnabas Medical Center in Livingston, a teaching hospital with nearly 600 beds, or Mountainside Medical Center in Montclair.

 Bloomfield Ave. with its shops, restaurants and churches is at the heart of Caldwell, NJ.